beber89/vim-playground/blockchain-wasm-go-article-notes.md

  - before it getting represented in little-endian representation in the array.
 - Hence now we can check it according to difficulty in lines #.
 #### mine
+- One common thing with Bitcoin in this article is that PoW is provided by a mining process.
+- This method mine() implements figure #.
+- In every iteration of the loop a new hash is extracted for the block by changing the nonce.
+ - by invoking tryNonce() on the block.
+ - as long as the hash is not valid, every 500 iterations the node checks if other node produced a valid hash.
+ - invoking GetObserver() instigates the chainfabric
+ - from which the node can find if there is a response pending from the network or not
+ - if there is a response then it might be the nonce needed for producing the valid hash.
+ - if the hash in that case found to be valid the node fires up an alert to the user that a nonce is mined by other node.
+ - if not , mining continues until a valid hash is produced.
+- > There is a subtelty in line # where this thread goes to sleep for 70 microseconds.
+ - it is worth noting that WebAssembly does not support threading properly yet.
+ - So by letting the thread to go to sleep, the networking chainfabric gets CPU time
+  - to check if there is a response.
 ### Blockchain
+#### Struct & NewBlockchain() & listener
+- In this file blockchain.go, the blockchain structure and methods are defined.
+- For this application Blockchain struct contains only one attribute chain.
+ - which is an array of Block.
+- The first function NewBlockchain constructs an instance of Blockchain.
+ - It first invokes GetObserver().
+ - This initializes the underlying networking operations.
+ - By creating a new blockchain the first block is created rightaway.
+ - In blockchain terms it is called genesis block and it does not contain any relevant transaction info.
+  - but its creation is essential for other blocks to follow.
+- In line # I set a callback, this callback is later called by the underlying network.
+ - when a message is received by the node notifying it that there is a new transaction requested.
+ - The receiving node then might contribute by mining the transaction or ignore it and just add the new block.
+ - in this article it is assumed that nodes mine always mine transaction when they are asked for it.
+- In line # the listener converts the serialized message msg received into a predefined struct.
+ - after that it invokes a new thread that starts mining to create a new block in line #
+ - the transaction information of the block to be created is just extracted priorly from msg.
+ - at the end the chain is mutated by adding that new block to it.
+#### RequestTransaction
+- This method insitigates new transactions, at first it sends a message to the network in line #.
+ - to notify other nodes about a newly requested block that needs to be created.
+- Then it tries to mine for the new block by itself.
 ### Networking
+#### struct & SetNewTransactionCallback
+#### Connect